 Bullet points – tried and tested, but rather hackneyed

 Bullet points serve their purpose.
 But in the meantime, this kind of presentation has also become a bit boring.
 Try to get a little more creative to give viewers a change of pace:

 Why not color the bullet points in a different color than the text?
 This is a good way to draw the audience’s attention to the important text.

 You could also make each bullet line a different color.
 This works especially well when bullet points are strategically distributed throughout the slides.

 PowerPoint also offers a variety of preloaded icons and even imported graphics, so you can use different shapes for your bullets!

 Use a consistent font design

-There are many aspects to consider for a successful PowerPoint presentation.
+For a successful PowerPoint presentation, many aspects must be considered.
 One of them is the font design.
-Even seemingly minor issues, such as font size or font type, determine whether you will be successful with your presentation.
+Even seemingly minor issues, such as font size or typeface, will determine whether you will be successful with your presentation.